vsutov/katana-be-task/README.md

 #  Katana Backend Programming Test

-REST API to simulate a deck of cards
+Dockerized REST API simulation of a card deck

 - Create a new Deck
 - Open a Deck